grscheller/scheller-linux-archive/linuxHome/info/Another/README.md

+# linuxHome/info/Another

+## Purpose:
-This is an example directory to allow the script "install_linuxHome" to show what needs to be done when an ~/info subdirectory has some structure.
+This is an example directory to allow the script<br>
+"install_linuxHome" to show what needs to be done when<br>
+an ~/info subdirectory has some structure.

+## Background:
-It is an editted down version of several such subdirectories I use at work.
+It is simplified version of several such subdirectories I use at work.

+In this case, it contains some utilities I share with<br>
+non-technical colleagues.